vishalbelsare/vale-server/website/versioned_docs/version-1.0.0/usage.md

 ## Step 4: Using the clipboard

-The **Check Clipboard as...** option allows you to use your Vale Server configuration anywhere that supports copy-and-paste (e.g., web browsers, email clients, content management systems, etc).
+The **Check Clipboard as...** option allows you to use your Vale Server configuration anywhere that supports copy-and-paste (for example, web browsers, email clients, content management systems, etc).

 To check your content, simply copy it to your clipboard and choose